Francis Sultana

 Francis Sultana is a Maltese-born furniture and interior designer.
+Sultana is also CEO of David Gill Gallery in London.
 He is regularly featured in the annual AD100 list compiled by Architectural Digest.
 The Times says he is "a furniture designer and decorating mastermind" and also mentions his famous clients.
 Financial Times How To Spend It magazine said "his baroque-meets-pop art style is making grand statements in an ever-widening circle of homes."
 Living Etc magazine describes Sultana's style as "luxurious, bespoke-driven and sumptuous".

 In 2018 Sultana was made Ambassador of Culture for Malta.
 He was named as one of the Top 20 interior designers by Wallpaper magazine and Top 100 Interior Designers by House & Garden magazine.
-The Financial Times said of his first hotel project La Palma Hotel, Capri for Oetker Collection that it is "a glamorous new start for Capri's oldest hotel ".
-In 2021 Sultana became custodian of The Hunting Lodge, the former home of British interior designers John Fowler and Nicky Haslam. ".
-As well as running his own atelier, Sultana is also CEO of David Gill Gallery ".
+The Financial Times said of his first hotel project La Palma Hotel, Capri for Oetker Collection that it is "a glamorous new start for Capri's oldest hotel".
+In 2021 Sultana became custodian of The Hunting Lodge, the former home of British interior designers John Fowler and Nicky Haslam.